Coronavirus stimulus bill: Congress continues negotiations on US COVID-19 relief plan involving $3,000 checks for families

 Rand Paul becomes 1st US senator to test positive for coronavirus; Mitt Romney self-quarantines

-"I think you'll get there.
-To me it's not very complicated: We have to help the worker.
-We have to save the companies," Trump said.

-Later, the Republican president suggested the remedies may be more harmful than the outbreak, vowing to reassess after the 15-day mark of the shutdown.
-"WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF," he tweeted.
+Since then, states that have become hot spots for the virus have implemented even more radical measures, which the White House has applauded.

+Officials have made clear that they don't believe the threat will be over at the end of 15 days, but will reassess what steps are needed at the end of the period.

-Inside the otherwise emptied out Capitol, the draft aid bill was declared insufficient by Democrats, who argued it was tilted toward corporations and did too little to help workers and health care providers.
-Republicans returned to the negotiating table.
+Trump officials and congressional leaders were to resume talks after working through the night on the massive $2 trillion economic rescue plan.
+Democrats had derailed the plan Sunday night, arguing it was tilted toward corporations and did too little to help workers and health care providers.

-Treasury Secretary Steven Mnuchin, exiting the Capitol just before midnight, struck an optimistic note: "We're very close," he said, adding negotiators would work through the night.

 "Our nation cannot afford a game of chicken," warned Senate Majority Leader Mitch McConnell, R-Ky., his voice rising on the Senate floor Sunday night.
 His goal is to vote Monday.
 The Senate will re-convene at noon.

-"This bill is going to affect this country and the lives of Americans, not just for the next few days, but in the next few months and years -- so we have to make sure it is good, he said. '"There were some serious problems with the bill leader McConnell laid down.
-Huge amounts of corporate bailout funds without restrictions or without oversight -- you wouldn't even know who is getting the money.
-Not enough money for hospitals, nurses, PPE, masks, all the health care needs.
-No money for state and local government, many of whom would go broke.
-Many other things."
+"This bill is going to affect this country and the lives of Americans, not just for the next few days, but in the next few months and years - so we have to make sure it is good," he said.

+But he cited "serious problems with McConnell's bill, such as "corporate bailout funds without restrictions or without oversight - you wouldn't even know who is getting the money."
+He said the bill doesn't have enough money for hospitals and broader emergency health care needs and none for state and local government.

 Tips for deep cleaning your home to stay safe from coronavirus